 Figure 7: Dose-dependent effect of administration of metformin and kolaviron on the Pancreas of diabetic Wistar rats

-Longitudinal sections of the kidney, liver and pancreas following three months treatment of diabetic groups C, D, and E with 100mg/kg of metformin, 100mg/kg and 200mg/kg of kolaviron (KV) respectively as compared with the non-diabetic control (1 mL of distilled water) and untreated diabetic group B. Sections show a well preserved architecture of all the three organs for the control group.
+Longitudinal sections of the kidney, liver, and pancreas following three months of treatment of diabetic groups C, D, and E with 100 mg/kg of metformin, and 100 mg/kg of kolaviron (KV), respectively, as compared with the non-diabetic control (1 mL of distilled water) and untreated diabetic group B. Sections show a well-preserved architecture of all three organs for the control group.
 Groups B, C, D, and E show varied histological changes from widening of the Bowman’s space (arrow) and mild distortion of the flattened squamous tubular epithelial cells lining the Bowman’s space of the kidney.
-Sections of the liver from Groups B, C, D and E revealed hepatic tissue with preserved architecture composed of cords of normal hepatocytes (Black arrow).
-The portal tracts showed mild to moderate inflammation (Red arrow) with predominantly lymphocytes and histiocytes.
-Furthermore, groups B, C, D and E showed pancreatic tissue characterized by preserved architecture with numerous small to large size Islets of Langerhans (arrows).
+Sections of the liver from Groups B, C, D, and E revealed hepatic tissue with preserved architecture composed of cords of normal hepatocytes (black arrow).
+The portal tracts showed mild to moderate inflammation (red arrow) with predominantly lymphocytes and histiocytes.
+Furthermore, groups B, C, D, and E showed pancreatic tissue characterized by preserved architecture with numerous small- to large-sized islets of Langerhans (arrows).
 There are no features of significant inflammation or damage seen as compared with the control.
-Magnification was set x400.
+Magnification was set at x400.

 5. CONCLUSION